python-websockets/websockets/docs/topics/authentication.rst

 Authentication
 ==============

-The WebSocket protocol was designed for creating web applications that need bidirectional communication between clients running in browsers and servers.
+The WebSocket protocol is designed for creating web applications that require bidirectional communication between browsers and servers.

 In most practical use cases, WebSocket servers need to authenticate clients in order to route communications appropriately and securely.

-:rfc:`6455` stays elusive when it comes to authentication:
+:rfc:`6455` remains elusive when it comes to authentication:

     This protocol doesn't prescribe any particular way that servers can authenticate clients during the WebSocket handshake.
 The WebSocket